Close

 Medicare Sustainability

-This three-part policy series is designed to help individuals better understand how Medicare is funded, how its resources are spent, and why it matters.
+This policy series is designed to help individuals better understand how Medicare is funded, how its resources are spent, and why it matters.
 The series traces the history of Medicare financing, examines today’s fiscal challenges, and outlines specific policy solutions to strengthen and sustain the program for the future.

 This work was supported in part by Arnold Ventures.
 Medicare Rights Center maintains full editorial control over all of its policy analysis and communications activities.